tbrivoalperso/nemo_snow/README.rst

 Getting started
 ===============
 Getting hands on NEMO: first steps are described in detail in the "How to" NEMO users's guide.
-Download, build the environment create the executable, and make a first run are described here: https://sites.nemo-ocean.io/user-guide/
+Download, build the environment create the executable, and make a first run are described here: https://sites.nemo-ocean.io/user-guide/.
+This users guide covers in detail what is available from gitlab and supported by NEMO System Team.
+Aside from this web platform, the tests cases are also available from https://github.com/NEMO-ocean/NEMO-examples.
+These tests cases can be useful for studentes, outreach, exploring some specific aspects of NEMO with light configurations...
+It is also set up in order to gather the tests cases you may have developped and want to share with the community.
+Feel free to contribute!

 A summary on  how to get code dependencies, compile and execute NEMO is also available here (:file:`./INSTALL.rst`).